 Once September rolls around, I am all about decorating for Halloween.
 I saw a similar recycled book pumpkin project on Pinterest and couldn’t wait to try it.The hardest part of the project for me was selecting which book to use.
 ‘Defacing’ a book is downright sinful; however, I decided an old Fodor travel book on the Caribbean was expendable.
 If I return to the islands, I’ll buy a more up-to-date issue.

-Cut through the pages—about ten pages at a time depending on how sharp your scissors are.
+Cut through the pages—about ten pages at a time depending on the sharpness of your scissors.
 Tear the cut pages away from the spine of the book as you go and repeat with another group of pages.

 Continue cutting pages until the entire book is cut into the shape of a pumpkin.
 Trim any jagged edges, but don’t worry about making it perfect.
 This is a recycled book pumpkin… Besides, when have you ever seen a perfect real pumpkin?